EXTRAÑAS CRIATURAS (STRANGE CREATURES)

 EP – Les Sentiers Expanded

 A succession of colourful, flashy drawings: is this modern art?
 No, the first animation film conceived to be watched by apes.
-And here they are, indeed, seen from behind, gazing at the...En savoir +
+And here they are, indeed, seen from behind, gazing at the moving shapes...En savoir +

 Billie and Coco, two eight-year-old outlaws and budding development protesters, live autonomously in a forest where making huts is strictly forbidden by public authorities.
-Although their...En savoir +
+Although their den might...En savoir +

 The beginning?
 That of fairy tale: the animals of the forest live happily in their natural habitat, they call home.
 The wonderful animation, combining papier-mâché, silkscreen printing, felt pen...En savoir +